-Emma Balunek is student at Colorado State University studying Ecosystem Science and Sustainability with minors in Organic Agriculture and Global Environmental Sustainability.
-Emma is a conservationist, animal lover, and photographer.
-She loves wildlife photography but also enjoys taking pictures of her black Labrador and chickens.
 Emma's passion for wildlife and the outdoors began at a young age at her family farm in Pennsylvania that they manage for wildlife.
-Over twenty years, her family has restored old cropland into beautiful wetlands and warm season grasses for a variety of wildlife.
-It has been amazing to see the transformation - a healthier deer population and an increase in waterfowl.
-Whenever Emma visits home from college she looks forward to visiting the farm.
+Over twenty-five years, her family has restored old cropland into wetlands and warm season grasses that attract a variety of wildlife.
+It has been an amazing transformation - a healthier deer population and an increase in waterfowl.

-Emma believes visuals are an incredibly important tool to help communicate important conservation issues.
-By sharing her photos, she hopes she can spark an interest in people about the natural world so there can be more people who stand up and support the protection and conservation of nature and wildlife.
+Emma believes visuals are an essential tool to help communicate conservation issues.
+By sharing her photos, she hopes to spark an interest in people about the natural world so they will engage more with the protection and conservation of our world.

 Feel free to reach out to Emma through the contact form above and keep up with her on Instagram.